Phase 1 Environmental Site Assessment Requirements:

 SBA Loan Environmental Due Diligence Reports

-AAI has extensive experience in conducting Phase 1 Environmental Site Assessments on service stations, dry cleaners, industrial properties, retail centers, auto repair facilities, agricultural properties, office buildings and residential properties throughout North America, including Canada and Mexico.
+AAI has extensive experience in conducting Phase 1 Environmental Site Assessments on service stations, dry cleaners, industrial properties, retail centers, auto repair facilities, agricultural properties, office buildings and residential properties throughout the United States.
 We bring a vast amount of project experience in conducting environmental assessments.
 This experience is invaluable for making the correct evaluation of potential issues on properties.
 Good judgment comes with experience.

 Lender-approved and trusted, AAI Environmental Corporation's Phase 1 Environmental Site Assessment reports have been universally-accepted in every state in the union.
 Fast, accurate, economical and fully-insured reports are certified by an EPA-compliant "Environmental Professional."